Gamefist/Skuddbot-v2-wiki/Minigames/free-for-all.md

 ### Stealing bounties

 Collected bounties can be stolen, if a user gets killed by another player.
 They will lose half of their collected bounties, this amount goes to the killer, the other half they get to keep and will be paid out upon game end.
+The 250% cap does not apply to stealing bounties.

 ### Surviving the bounty